epadam/nlp-overview/Conversational_AI.md

 Chatbot is probably the most challenging application in NLP.
 It requires almost all tasks above to give smooth communicating experience.
 It can be simple Q&A chatbot, task specific cahtbot to open domain chatbot or all-in-one chatbot.

-A standard pipeline of chatbot is showing below.
-There are also research on end-to-end chatbot, however, it is harder to control currently.

 ## Classfication FAQ Chatbot (Data in the training dataset)

-1. simple classification
+1. Simple classification
 2. QQ pair and return Answer

-## Open/Close Domain Chatbot
+## Open/Close Domain Chatbot (Information Retrieval)

+For this kind of chatbot, you don't really need chatbot framework since there's no intention.
+Haystack with input

 A. QA Chatbot (Doesn't need chatbot framework)
 1. Reading Comprehension Chatbot (single Document)